 Dr. Garrett teaches Studio Voice and Vocal Literature at OBU.
-She holds a Doctor of Musical Arts degree in Voice Performance from The Southern Baptist Theological Seminary (SBTS), a Master of Music degree in Voice Performance from Indiana University-Bloomington, and a Bachelor of Music degree in Voice Performance from the University of North Carolina School of the Arts.
-Her teachers have included Heather and Edward Crafts, Mozelle Clark Sherman, Patricia Stiles, George Shirley, and Marilyn Taylor.
+Other classes taught include Vocal Diction II: German and French, The Ouachita Sounds (show choir), and Sight to Stage: The Journey Stories Take becoming Operas and Musicals (Honors Seminar).
+She holds a Doctor of Musical Arts degree in Voice Performance from The Southern Baptist Theological Seminary, a Master of Music degree in Voice Performance from Indiana University-Bloomington, a Bachelor of Music degree in Voice Performance from the University of North Carolina School of the Arts, and a high school diploma with concentrations in voice and harp from the Baltimore School for the Arts.
+Her vocal teachers have included Heather and Edward Crafts, Mozelle Clark Sherman, Patricia Stiles, Mary Ann Hart, George Shirley (Aspen Music Festival), and Marilyn Taylor.
 She has had the privilege of working in seminars and master classes with Robert Edwin, Richard Miller, Julianne Baird, Dawn Upshaw, and Earle Patriarco.